That-Italian-Guy/dungeon-dynamics/_posts/2024-03-08-build-better-d&d-monsters.md

 Before you do anything else, you should start by picking a Challenge Rating for your monster.
 This decision essentially establishes the monster's power level relative to the players.
 All the subsequent elements we'll design revolve around this decision.

 For now, we are going to stick to a generic rule of thumb:at Tier 1, especially before level 3, players are pretty squishy.
 But at level 5, things get spicy as they usually get a second attack or level 3 spells.
 After that, it's a steady power climb.
 The amount of PCs is a party is obviously an important part of the equation; it is customary to balance creatures around the average party size of either four or five player characters.
 In this series, we are assuming a party of 5 as our baseline.
-.

 By following this (extremely simplified) approach, and assuming a single monster vs the party, we can say that:
-Level 1 characters will mostly face enemies up to CR 1.
+- Level 1 characters will mostly face enemies up to CR 1.
-PCs above level 1 but below 5 should tackle enemies not higher than their level +2.
+- PCs above level 1 but below 5 should tackle enemies not higher than their level +2.
-Tier 2 characters can handle enemies up to their level +5.
+- Tier 2 characters can handle enemies up to their level +5.
-Tier 3 and 4 PCs can take on monsters up to their level +7 and even more.
+- Tier 3 and 4 PCs can take on monsters up to their level +7 and even more.
 If you're designing a monster for a specific campaign, knowing when the party will face this creature is key.
 Of course, the numbers change if you've got more monsters in an encounter (we'll get into that later).

 And if you're just crafting an enemy without a specific party or campaign in mind, you can still use this simple guide to guess the average power level for a creature of a specific CR.

 Balancing encounters is a whole other beast and deserves its own chat in another video.
 And if you want a more in depth discussion on this topic, you can’t really go wrong with The Lazy DM’s Forge of Foes (this is, in fact, an excellent resource for building action oriented monsters in general!).

+{% include figure image_path="/assets/images/video-blogs/mm_vlog_001/forge_of_foes.jpg" caption="Mike Shea, Theos Abadia and Scott Fitzgerald Gray's Monster design guide" %}

  But for today, the big takeaway is this: pick a CR before you start your monster design journey.